I2 Clarity Diamonds

 Here are four main reasons that an I2 diamond is not a smart purchase.

-The price for a well-cut round 1 carat diamond in the G-I color range with I2 clarity is approximately $1,900-$2,800.
+The price for a well-cut round 1 carat diamond in the G-I diamond color range with I2 clarity is approximately $1,900-$2,800.
 I2 diamond prices are lower than eye-clean diamonds because they have noticeable blemishes and inclusions.
 Most reliable jewelers don’t have I2 diamonds for sale, though, because the quality is so low.

 Diamond sellers like James Allen or Blue Nile have HD magnified photos so you can review each diamond up-close to see which ones are eye-clean at the lower clarity grades.
 You can also have an expert assist you in your search.

-Before a diamond goes on the market, a gemologist looks at it under magnification to determine its Clarity grade.
+Before a diamond goes on the market, a gemologist looks at it under magnification to determine its clarity grade.
 The grade depends on the size, type, and location of blemishes and inclusions.
 In general, diamonds with more inclusions, bigger inclusions and darker blemishes have a lower grade.

 Here’s the GIA’s clarity scale from best to worst:

 I2 diamonds are one grade better than I3 diamonds.
-An I3 diamond is the lowest grade on the Clarity scale and will have even more noticeable inclusions than I2 diamonds.
+An I3 diamond is the lowest grade on the clarity scale and will have even more noticeable inclusions than I2 diamonds.
 Because these imperfections detract from the brilliance and beauty of the diamond, we do not recommend I3 diamonds either.

 You should avoid diamond inclusions that can be seen with the naked eye.
 Because they are obvious when you look at the stone, they detract from the beauty of the diamond.
 They can also get in the way of how light passes through and reflects off of the diamond.